 - At the same time, cook your edamame beans according to packet instructions and drain and rinse them to stop them from overcooking

 - Now return to your broth.
-Once it is cooked, pour it into your blender and blend the mix until it is smooth and you can't see any bits.
+Once it is cooked, pour it into your blender with the nutritional yeast and blend the mix until it is smooth and you can't see any bits.
 It should turn to a really creamy yellow-brown colour

 - Put the blended broth back into a saucepan and put on to a low-medium heat so that it stays warm whilst you plate up